Jennifer Heil

 Jennifer Heil (born April 11, 1983) is a Canadian freestyle skier from Spruce Grove, Alberta.
 Heil started skiing at age two.
 Jennifer Heil won the first gold medal for Canada in the 2006 Winter Olympics games in Turin, Italy and a silver medal at the 2010 Winter Olympics in Vancouver, which was also Canada's first medal in those games.
-Heil is the reigning world champion in dual moguls.
-She has three world championship titles in total and two silver medals from the Worlds as well.
-Over her career, Heil has won a record-tying five overall FIS World Cup Crystal Globe titles for freestyle skiing.
+Jennifer held the Guinness World Record for most gold medals won at a World Championship.
+She has four world championship titles in total and two silver medals from the Worlds as well.
+Over her career, Heil became the first mogul skier to complete the "Grand Slam" winning all major titles in the sport including a record-tying five overall FIS World Cup Crystal Globe titles.
+Jennifer is a member of the Canadian Order of Sport, Alberta Sports Hall of Fame and Pantheon des Sports du Québec, inducted as the winningest female skier in Canadian history.